-You should complete and lodge the Non-lodgment advice 2009 on the next page and send it to us unless one of the following applies to you:
+If you have read all the above information and know that you do not have to lodge a tax return, you should complete the non-lodgment advice on the next page and send it to us unless one of the following applies to you:

-- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2009. - You are lodging a baby bonus claim for 2009. - Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and your taxable income was less than the relevant amount in - Reason 2 (if you are eligible for the senior Australians tax offset), or - Reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).
+- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2010. - You are lodging an application for an education tax refund for 2010.

+- Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and - your rebate income was less than the relevant amount in reason 2 (if you are eligible for the senior Australians tax offset), or - your taxable income was less than the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return), or - your rebate income was less than the relevant amount in reason 4 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).